yangcheng99/561-hw3/README.md

 - method: $\text{\{"Dropout", "NoiseAddition", "Robustness"\}}$
   - One regularization method from either $\{\text{Dropout, NoiseAddition, Robustness}\}$
 - eval_criteria: $\{\text{"MSE","MAD"}\}$
   - Way to evaluate the method.
-MSE refers to mean square error and MAD refers to mean absolute error.
+MSE refers to mean square error and MAD refers to mean absolute deviation.

 - M
   - The number of Monte Carlo repetitions